NCCP Training & Certification

 It is a coach’s responsibility to stay on top of PD points.

-Alberta Artistic Swimming will offer occasional sport specific and/or non-sport specific opportunities.
+Alberta Artistic Swimming may offer occasional sport specific and/or non-sport specific opportunities.
 Points are earned based on the parameters set out by the CAC and CAS.
 If you are attending, or have attended, something not delivered by AAS, CAS or CAC you can self report these in your Locker profile, under the certification page.

 REMEMBER: You self-report one point per year as an active coach.
 Points must be recorded annually through the self report process on your Locker profile.